 In December, a fight between lawmakers erupted at Parliament during a debate about the digital tax.
-A political activist opposing to the E-levy was arrested and charged for treason felony in February after a Facebook post authorities considered it was a call for a coup.
+A political activist opposing the E-levy was arrested and charged with treason felony in February after authorities considered a Facebook post a call for a coup.

 In a third reading of the bill, the E-levy eventually passed in Parliament on March 29 while opposition members walked out of the chamber right before the vote, which was conducted and approved by the majority in a voice vote.

 The National Democratic Party (NDC) considers participants didn’t reach the quorum and as such that the outcome is unconstitutional.
 A case has therefore been brought to the Supreme Court.
 The attorney general argues the quorum was reached.

 NDC lawmaker Samuel Okudzeto Ablakwa on a Facebook post wrote he would expect to “take (the matter) over the streets” if the Supreme Court rejects their claims.
 He added the massive demonstrations in 1995 against the introduction of VAT that the current president Nana Akufo-Addo led would be child play in comparison.